 Related reading

-- FIG Regime Eligibility: ITTOIA 2005 Section 845B Four Conditions, the parallel new-arrival regime.
+- FIG Regime Eligibility: ITTOIA 2005 Section 845B Four Conditions, the regime for new arrivals rather than legacy non-doms.

-- FIG Election Mechanics: s.845A Claim and the Allowance Cost, the per-year-claim discipline that parallels the per-year TRF designation discipline.
+- FIG Election Mechanics: s.845A Claim and the Allowance Cost, the per-year claim that works much like the per-year TRF designation.

-- The IHT Long-Term Resident Test: Section 6A and the Tail-Period Table, the IHT-side companion for the wider FA 2025 reform context.
+- The IHT Long-Term Resident Test: Section 6A and the Tail-Period Table, the inheritance-tax side of the FA 2025 reform.